Code-Institute-Submissions/milestone_2_rpoas/README.md

 * Visited the RPOAS Lanarkshire Facebook page.
 * Been referred by a current RPOAS member.
 * Used a search engine.
-* Current RPOAS members who have been informed about the website by email or Facebook.
+* They are current RPOAS members who have been informed about the website by email or Facebook.

 ### User Aim